JerBouma/jerbouma.github.io/ThePassiveInvestor.md

 ---
 layout: page
 title: The Passive Investor
+description: Passive Investing for the Average Joe.
+With this program, I wish to make investment decisions easier to make and manage.
 github: ThePassiveInvestor
 ---
 **Theories and research about the stock market have stated that the semi-strong form of market efficiency seems to